 An essential aspect of nurturing new sales leads is email marketing.
 It’s a strategy that allows you to reach out to your prospects on a more personal level with relevant content.

 According to a report by Salesforce, 49% of marketers claim that email is directly linked to the success of their business efforts.
-Direct Marketing Association also noted that there is a 4,300 percent return on investment when it comes to email marketing for businesses in the United States.
+Direct Marketing Association also noted that there is a 4,300% return on investment when it comes to email marketing for businesses in the United States.

 PayPal’s email is clever and relatable, managing to effectively grab the attention of their audience.
 It’s no surprise to learn that people tend to read what they think is relevant and applicable to their lives.

-Of course, BuzzFeed is known for publishing hugely popular articles with awesome headlines.
+Of course, BuzzFeed is known for being the king of blog posting and content marketing.
 Many of their posts have become some of the internet’s most prized gems.
-But, did you know that this company has equally awesome email marketing efforts?
+But did you know that this company has equally awesome email marketing efforts?

 Animation is a great way to encourage your readers to interact with your message.
 Litmus is doing a fantastic job when it comes to incorporating animation in their emails.